slidevjs/slidev/docs/guide/hosting.md

 You can access your slides from `http://localhost:3030/`

-To create a image for your slides, you can use the following Dockerfile:
+To create an Docker Image for your slides, you can use the following Dockerfile:

 ```Dockerfile
 FROM tangramor/slidev:latest